isaaclyman/novel-word-count-obsidian/README.md

 | Updated 1/22/2022 | 1/22/2022/u |
 | 13.39 KB | 13.39kb |

+*NOTE:* You can set your own suffixes (or hide suffixes entirely) for most count types by enabling the "Use advanced formatting" toggle.

 **Alignment.** Choose where data is displayed relative to file/folder names: Inline, Right-aligned, or Below.
 All alignments work well with vanilla Obsidian, but Inline has the greatest compatibility with custom themes and plugins.

 **Show same data on folders.** By default, the same data types are shown on notes and folders.
 You can toggle this setting off to choose different data types to show on folders only.